 Athion chuckled.
 ‘You’re probably a bit young for me anyway.’

-‘You’re no older than I am, I’d guess nineteen.’
+‘You’re no older than I am, I’d guess nineteen at most.’

 ‘Good guess.
 Dreamy little girls aren’t my type, though.’

 ‘You know, beggars probably shouldn’t be so choosy.’
-She drummed her fingers on the table, then smiled, flashing him a set of white teeth and the tip of a pink tongue.
+She drummed her fingers on the table and smiled, flashing him a set of white teeth and the tip of a pink tongue.
 ‘Do you like snakes?’

 ‘No more than dreamy little girls.
 I’m not scared of them, if that’s what you mean.’